 The first step to pruning is creating a website content inventory or a document or spreadsheet that lists every content asset.
-When it comes to how to create a content inventory, you can either manually compile a list of your content on an Excel sheet or use a content strategist tool like Screaming Frog.
+Regarding creating a content inventory, you can either manually compile a list of your content on an Excel sheet or use a content strategist tool like Screaming Frog.
 Tools like these will export and list all of your pages directly for you, taking away some headaches.

 Your inventory doesn’t just consist of content pages, though.
-You will need to separate each piece of content with some basic, relevant information to keep it organized, such as:
+You’ll need to separate each piece of content with some basic, relevant information to keep it organized, such as: